statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 ![](/post/2018-08-22-part-i-randomness-of-regular-season-competition_files/xander.gif)

 But instead of strike 3, home plate umpire Dan Iassogna called the pitch ball 4.
 And so instead of a runner on 2nd and two outs, the Red Sox now had two runners on and out out.
-Iassogna's call dropped the Tigers' win expectency by about 12 percentage points.
+Iassogna's decision -- one umpires only call a ball about 1 in 7 times -- dropped the Tigers' win expectency by about 12 percentage points.

 Next, Detroit reliever Drew Smily induced a chopper up the middle off the bat of Jacoby Ellsbury, hit in the direction of shortstop Jose Iglesias.
 It's the type of play Iglesias often starts a double play on.
 Worst case for the Tigers, one would think, he'd record only one out.